tigerpixel/Currier/README.md

 ### Swift Package Manager

 The [Swift Package Manager](https://swift.org/package-manager) is the official tool for managing the distribution of Swift code.
 It is currently only available for all Apple platforms.
-It can also be used with Linux but this project does not fully suppourt that at this point.
+It can also be used with Linux but this project does not fully support that at this point.

 If you use it to manage your dependencies, simply add Currier to the dependencies value of your Package.swift file.